-If you believe that you are being subjected to workplace discrimination, don’t quit or resign.
+If you believe that you are being subjected to workplace discrimination, do not quit or resign.
 If you do so, you may be giving up important leverage.
 Call us before leaving your job.
 We can walk you through the various options and we can help.

 Settlements & Verdicts